Quantitative coarse-graining of Markov chains: Estimates with explicit scale-separation

-where $\lambda_y$ for $y\in\Y=\{0,1\}$ are defined in~\eqref{def:N-rev}, i.e.\ $N^T \xi_\#\stat^\e=0$ for every $\e>0$.
-Since $N$ is $\e$-independent and admits a unique stationary measure, it follows that $\xi_\#\stat^\e=\pi\in\P(\Y)$ where $N^T\pi=0$. \end{proof} A straightforward implication of Lemma~\ref{lem:reversibility-eps-indep} is that the effective and averaged dynamics are the same in this setting. \begin{cor} Assume that the original generator $L^\e$ is reversible for every $\e>0$.
-Then the effective dynamics $t\mapsto\eta_t\in\P(\Y)$ evolves according to the $\e$-independent generator $N\in\R^{|\Y|\times|Y|}$ defined in~\eqref{def:N-rev}, i.e.\
+A straightforward implication of Lemma~\ref{lem:reversibility-eps-indep} is that the effective and averaged dynamics are the same in this setting. \begin{cor} Assume that the original generator $L^\e$ is reversible for every $\e>0$.
+Then the effective dynamics $t\mapsto\eta_t\in\P(\Y)$ evolves according to the $\e$-independent generator $N\in\R^{|\Y|\times|\Y|}$ defined in~\eqref{def:N-rev}, i.e.\

 In particular, the effective and averaged dynamics~\eqref{eq:aver-gen} have the same evolution. \end{cor} The proof follows by explicitly rewriting the effective generator~\eqref{eq:eff-eps} as in the proof of Lemma~\ref{lem:reversibility-eps-indep}.